k-nut/website/speaking.md

     source: https://github.com/k-nut/make_github_great_again
     description: >
       I gave this talk shortly after the presidential elections in the USA.
 Trump was widely covered in the media and his weird claim of *Make America Great Again* was omnipresent.
-At work I realized that we were starting to write commit messages like `Make sorting great again` and wanted to check if this was only happening to us or if other developers also picked up on it.
-To analyze this I used the Github commit data on Google Bigtable.
+At work, I realized that we were starting to write commit messages like `Make sorting great again` and wanted to check if this was only happening to us or if other developers also picked up on it.
+To analyze this, I used the Github commit data on Google Bigtable.
 Check the source link for some graphs.
   - title: Github License Check
     date: 2017-04-25
     venue: Hack and Tell Berlin
     language: EN
     source: https://github.com/k-nut/github-license-check
     description: >
       I was working on a project and was looking into potential libraries that I could use.
 As often when looking for libraries I noticed that not everything that was published on Github also has a license.
-Github had introduced license recognition a while ago though and I figured that this might be a good chance to use it to check if all of my own projects where properly licenses.
+Github had introduced license recognition a while ago though and I figured that this might be a good chance to use it to check if all of my own projects were properly licensed.
 I had been wanting to build something with vue.js for a while so I hacked together this small web-app and presented it to the attendees.
   - title: Wikidata Parliament SVG
     date: 2017-08-29